rafaelongo45/rafaelongo45/README.md

 <h1>Hi 👋, I'm Rafael </h1>

 <p> I'm a Full Stack Developer from Rio de Janeiro, Brazil.
-I'm currently learning react native and working on a project that helps users organize important stuff on their cellphones (to be announced).
+I'm currently learning react native and working on a project that helps users organize important stuff on their cellphones.
 I'm also trying to learn japanese with games!</p>
 <p>As a personal project I hope to use my abilities as a developer to create an app that helps other people learn japanese as well! </p>

 <h2>:partying_face: Hobbies</h2>